rit-vip-echoes/.github/README.md

-# *echoes* .github README
+# *echoes* GitHub Guidelines & Templates

-This repo contains the default pull request & issue templates for all *echoes* projects.
+This repo contains the common GitHub templates & workflows for all echoes projects.
+See the [wiki](../../wiki) for detials.